neetVeritas/aboutjn/README.md

 [![Build Status](https://ci.aboutjn.xyz/job/neetVeritas/job/aboutjn/job/master/badge/icon)](https://ci.aboutjn.xyz/job/neetVeritas/job/aboutjn/job/master/)

 This web application was developed using the amazing VueJS.
-Rather than using the `vue-cli`, this was built from "scratch" using the best design practices.
+Rather than using the `vue-cli`, this was built from "scratch" using experimental design practices.
 It was originally developed using php5 and laravel, but it was later moved to nodejs using webpack for more flexibility.

 ### About
-This portfolio and blog have a relatively simple build process.
+This portfolio has a relatively simple build process.
 Because this application does not expose an api, it is technically "server-less".
 The internal blog is operated using firebase, making it easily deployable and flexible.

 ### Setting Up
 To build this application the following requirements must be met,